Proposal would give the Swedish Social Insurance Agency law enforcement powers

 Conduct interrogations

-The mandate also includes the ability to execute seizures, including of money, and conduct remote internet searches for electronically stored documents.
+The mandate also includes the ability to carry out seizures, including of money, and conduct remote internet searches for electronically stored documents.

 If we go ahead with this, you could say that the Swedish Social Insurance Agency will become a kind of benefits police, says Minister of Social Insurance Anna Tenje (M).

-But it is proposed that criminal investigations will continue to be led by prosecutors, who can then call on the Swedish Social Insurance Agency's criminal investigators to assist them.
-The agency will also not be allowed to use force, which means that its staff cannot arrest anyone or conduct searches on their own.
+However, it is proposed that criminal investigations will continue to be led by prosecutors, who can then call on the Social Insurance Agency's criminal investigators to assist them.
+The agency will also not be allowed to use force, meaning its staff cannot arrest anyone or conduct searches on their own.

 There will be no change to the police's monopoly on the use of force, says Westberg.

-The background to the proposals is that the police have not been able to prioritize crime involving financial support to a sufficient extent, and that there has been a lack of expertise.
+The background to the proposals is that the police have not been able to prioritize crime involving financial support sufficiently and that there has been a lack of expertise.

 Society has not managed to address the problem, says the investigator.